microscopic-image-analysis/bayes-mef/README.md

 ## Usage

-A minimal example demonstrating the usage of `BayesianMEF` by simulating data,
+A minimal example demonstrating the usage of `BayesianMEF` by simulating some data.
 ```python
 from bayes_mef import BayesianMEF
 from skimage.data import camera